philcifone/gamehenge/README.md

 ## TO DO:

-- Move project to a Debian server for MongoDB.

-- Install MongoDB.

-- Pickup from 1:38:35 from the video.
-You may need to resubmit the data from the last commit.
+- Continue with themeing ~2:10:00.

+- Github having issues with node/modules folder, need to ignore and remove from repo.